 Apply a warm compress to help maintain moisture, increase blood flow, and encourage skin regeneration.
 If your scab itches, a warm compress might also provide some welcome relief.

 Don’t pick at it

-When your mom told you not to pick your scab, she was right.
-Picking at your scab can prolong the healing process.
+When you were a kid and adults told you not to pick your scabs, they were right.
+Picking at a scab can prolong the healing process.
 It can also result in infection, inflammation, and potential scarring.

 You shouldn’t be concerned if there’s a small amount of swelling or pinkish-red skin around your scab.
 These are common signs of healing.
 You should, however, watch for the following signs of infection: